Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 Day I - Theory

 This first day zeroes in on what Michael finds to be the weak link in every photographers (or painters) arsenal; composition.
-That 'ability to see' on how an image translates onto a 2-D surface from a 3-D world.
-It's an 'indoor classroom setting', (if it's a San Diego class) but no photos are made this day.
-But what is made is a lot of great art, as we go over your existing photos and see where they 'worked' and where they did not, and how to improve them 'after the fact'.
+That 'ability to see' on how an image translates from a 3-D world onto a 2-D surface.
+It's an 'indoor classroom setting', no photos are made this day.
+But what is made, after covering a few pages of Michael's, and others, rules of great composition, and the varying 'elements' that both make, and break, an image.
+We then make a lot of great art from the photos (or paintings in case of painters- some take it too), you bring in, as we go over your existing 'art' and see where they 'worked' and where they did not, and now improve them 'after the fact' with cropping techniques Michael will show you.

-Yes, EVEN for those that adamantly say composition is their strongpoint, soon realize that maybe it's not as much as they had thought!!!
-That's because with the learning of all of the myriad of thought processes to make it even stronger, from a true master of composition, they quickly realize there is way more to it than they had imagined.
+Yes, EVEN those that adamantly say composition is their strong point soon realize that maybe it's not as much as they had thought!!!
+That's because they will learn the myriad of thought processes they'd never even dreamed about to make them even stronger.
+Taught from someone that leaned all these 'rules', and then practiced improving on all on them on his own for 40 years now, they quickly realize there is way more to it than they had imagined.
+This especially is true for professionals that take this class, those not consistently entering and winning major competitions, as Michael does.
+More on this in a minute.

 _______________________________________________